 Distance from Bangkok – 5hrs 35mins – Search cheap flights now

 The most densely populated city in the world and don’t you know it!!
-At Shibuya crossing, grab a coffee at Starbucks and sit and watch what feels like the whole world go by…in about 10 minutes!
-From art galleries like the Mori art museum and the Suntory art museum in Roppongi or the Tokyo National Art museum in Ueno, to nightclubs and climbing tall buildings and towers and seeing the urban spread, you can’t help but fall in love with all the grey buildings, the noise and the hustle bustle that is genuinely one of the greatest cities on earth.
+At Shibuya Crossing, grab a coffee at Starbucks and sit and watch what feels like the whole world go by…in about 10 minutes!
+From art galleries like the Mori art museum and the Suntory art museum in Roppongi, to nightclubs and climbing tall buildings and towers and seeing the urban spread, you can’t help but fall in love with all the grey buildings, the noise and the hubbub that is genuinely one of the greatest cities on earth.

 Visit the Imperial Palace for some culture and history, chill in Yoyogi park to watch the mystery that is the Tokyoite, shop all day long in Harajuku, say a prayer at Meiji Jungu shrine, end the day with your own version of lost in translation with a cocktail at the Park Hyatt Hotel Shinjuku.